kstodu2/AutomationExercisePractice/README.md

 # Future improvements:
 Incorporate Jenkins to allow testing on different platforms or Operating Systems.
-Research more about preloading adblock before moving onto the tests or find a different way to block the ads.
+Research more about preloading adblock before executing the tests or find a different way to block the ads.